Donearm/Scientia/content/philosophy_and_religion/Christianity.md

 * [Marcion of Sinope](https://en.wikipedia.org/wiki/Marcion_of_Sinope) = founder of Marcionism.
 First to develop a New Testament canon.
 Then declared heretic and forced the orthodox Church to develop their own canon.
 * [Therapeautae](https://en.wikipedia.org/wiki/Therapeutae) = a Christian sect in Alexandria from 1st century a.C.
 Their practices were similar to Theravada Buddhism and their name may have been an adaption to Greek of the pali word Theravada.

+## Random facts

+* Pope Liberius in 354 a.C. first associated the winter solstice and roman celebration of Brumalia with the date of birth of Jesus

 ## Apocryphal books